damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 * [ ] For this offboarding, Manager is (@ mention), People Ops is handled by (@ mention). cc @sytse, @rspeicher, @jacobvosmaer, @patricio.
 * [ ] Manager of former team member: Organize smooth hand over of any work or tasks from former team member.
 * [ ] Robert/Jacob/CEO: Suspend Google account
-   * [ ] Robert/Jacob/CEO: When the manager has time change the telephone number and send a password reset to their manager.
+   * [ ] Robert/Jacob/CEO: When the manager has time, change the telephone number associated with the account and send a password reset to the manager.
    * [ ] Manager: log on to Google account and have new messages forward to yourself.
-   * [ ] Robert/Jacob/CEO: when managre requests (typically 4 weeks after blocking the Google account), transfer owned documents from Google Drive to manager, and delete the Google account.
+   * [ ] Robert/Jacob/CEO: when manager requests (typically 4 weeks after blocking the Google account), transfer owned documents from Google Drive to manager, and delete the Google account.
 * [ ] Robert/Jacob/CEO: Disable team member in Slack.
 * [ ] People Ops: Remove former team member from TriNet and payroll if applicable.